smclacke/minishell/token_notes.md

 ~!~ give input to parse_input() which returns array, split via spaces except for when there
-	are quotes, then everything inside the quotes (till the last found quote) is given as a string in the array. need to parser through these tokens properly but do it in the parser. e.g.
+	are quotes, then everything inside the quotes (till the last found quote) is given as a string in the array, also, check for symbols and send as single strings

+	(will need to parser through quotation tokens properly but do it in the parser). e.g.
 		some "input" | given in command line returned array: